1-DEMORA-1/papermc-onlinemode-fix/README.md

 ------
 First of all, thank you for considering helping out, we really appreciate that!

 PaperMC has various recurring expenses, mostly related to infrastructure.
-Delta uses [Open Collective](https://opencollective.com/) via the [Open Source Collective fiscal host](https://opencollective.com/opensource) to manage expenses.
+Paper uses [Open Collective](https://opencollective.com/) via the [Open Source Collective fiscal host](https://opencollective.com/opensource) to manage expenses.
 Open Collective allows us to be extremely transparent, so you can always see how your donations are used.
 You can read more about financially supporting PaperMC [on our website](https://papermc.io/sponsors).

 You can find our collective [here](https://opencollective.com/papermc), or you can donate via GitHub Sponsors [here](https://github.com/sponsors/PaperMC), which will also go towards the collective.